bcgov/ds-intro-to-r-2-day/docs/04-data-structures-part1.md

 punctuation characters used to separate or delimit data points in text files.

-The object that is created by `read_csv` is called a "data.frame" - a rectangular table-like object with rows and columns.
+The object that is created by `read_csv` is called a "data.frame" - a rectangular table-like object with rows and columns. `readr` creates a special type of data.frame called a `"tibble"`.

 We can begin exploring our dataset right away, first by looking at the whole thing: